Leagein/memr3/README.md

 - Zep mode requires `ZEP_API_KEY`.

 ## Datasets
-We evaluate on the LoCoMo 10 conversation set.
+We evaluate on the LoCoMo 10 conversation set using the Google Drive repository of the mem0 team: [LOCOMO Dataset](https://drive.google.com/drive/folders/1L-cTjTm0ohMsitsHg4dijSPJtqNflwX-?usp=drive_link).
 - `dataset/locomo10.json` is the base dataset for MemR3.
 - `dataset/locomo10_rag.json` is the chunking-friendly variant used by the RAG backend.